 Verification is the confirmation through documentation that the information provided on a student's FAFSA is correct.
 The federal government requires colleges to verify the data reported by students and their parent(s) on the FAFSA.
 The verification process ensures that eligible students receive all the financial aid to which they are entitled and prevents ineligible students from receiving financial aid to which they are not entitled.

-If your FAFSA is selected for verification, there will be an asterisk next to your Expected Family Contribution (EFC) on your Student Aid Report (SAR).
-You will also be informed of having been selected for verification in the SAR acknowledgement letter, which will be included with your SAR documents.
+If your FAFSA is selected for verification, there will be a notification on your FAFSA Submission Summary (FSS).
+You will also be informed of having been selected for verification in the FSS acknowledgement letter, which will be included with your FSS documents.
 You will also have the ability to check your status on the Check Financial Aid Status page on SCORE as well as being notified through official financial aid email notification.
-You can view your SAR online at https://studentaid.gov/h/apply-for-aid/fafsa.
-Click “View and Print Your Student Aid Report.”
+You can view your FSS online at https://studentaid.gov/.
+Log into your student aid account, navigate to your account dashboard, slect your processed FAFSA submission, and select “View FAFSA Submission Summary”.

 If you have been selected for verification, you will need to do the following: